kociumba/kutils/README.md

 - [curseforge](https://www.curseforge.com/minecraft/mc-mods/kutils)
 - [modrinth](https://modrinth.com/mod/kutils)

-Install it on a fabric 1.21 or 1.21.1 instance.
+Install it on a fabric 1.21.1 instance.

 In game use `/kutils` or press `right shift` to open the in game config.